Director Penalty Notices issued by the ATO

 What is a Director Penalty Notice?

-When a company fails to meet its obligations under the Taxation Administration Act 1953 (‘TAA’), by failing to PAYG amounts withheld by the company from employee salaries and superannuation amounts (from the June 2012 quarter), the Commissioner of Taxation may issue a penalty notice to each of the directors of the company for the amount not remitted to the Commissioner.
+When a company fails to meet its obligations under the Taxation Administration Act 1953 (‘TAA’), by failing to (i) pay PAYG amounts withheld by the company from employee salaries, (ii) superannuation amounts, (iii) GST, (iv) Wine Equalisation Tax (WET) or (v) Luxury Car Tax (LCT), the Commissioner of Taxation may issue a penalty notice to each of the directors of the company for the amount not remitted to the Commissioner.
 A director therefore has a personal liability in these circumstances arising from Division 269 of Schedule 1 to the TAA.

 Several scenarios have caused great difficulty for many directors including: